rkt/rkt/README.md

 ### Stage 0

 The first step of the process, stage 0, is the actual `rkt` binary itself.
 This binary is in charge of doing a number of initial preparatory tasks:
+- Fetching the specified ACIs, including the stage 1 ACI of --stage1-image if specified.
 - Generating a Container UUID
 - Generating a Container Runtime Manifest
 - Creating a filesystem for the container
 - Setting up stage 1 and stage 2 directories in the filesystem
-- Copying the stage1 binary into the container filesystem
+- Unpacking the stage 1 ACI into the container filesystem
-- Fetching the specified ACIs
 - Unpacking the ACIs and copying each app into the stage2 directories

 Given a run command such as: